Posts Tagged ‘design’

 Event identification should be as small as possible consonant with the reason(s) you’re adding it to the badge.

 The wearer’s event role can be indicated in a number of ways.
-There are the colored ribbons you attach to the bottom of the badge, or you can print the role in smaller type, usually at the bottom of the badge.
+For example, there are colored ribbons you attach to the bottom of the badge, or you can print the role in a smaller type, usually at the bottom of the badge.
 One issue is that a small number of people may have more than one role, and it’s good to show this on the badge.
 But this means you need enough space reserved for the maximum number of simultaneous roles a person may have.
-I like to use color to code roles.
-If your badges are monochrome, one low budget way to indicate roles is to use colored dots hand-affixed to badges—a little amateurish, but it works well.

 If you’re printing a schedule on the back, use a readable font and make it as large as you can without omitting any schedule details.